The pain of feeling caught in sugar

 Each day for 30 days you'll receive an audio lesson to build the mindset that helps you make changes with sugar.

-You can listen to this audio as you start your day, at work, in your commute, or while running errands or cooking dinner.
+You can listen to this audio as you start your day, in your commute, or while running errands or cooking dinner.

 You'll learn how to use self compassion in the daily, nitty gritty of your relationship with sugar so you can eat less sugar without being overwhelmed by perfectionism, stress, and trying too hard.